Aw-Barkhadle: Overview

-Dakkar is located on the eastern side of the Berbera Road that goes through current-day Aw-Barkhadle town.
 The site of Aw-Barkhadle includes archaeological remains, a ruined town within which the current mausoleum of Saint Aw Barkhadle is located, as well as different types of burial traditions, including Christian, Muslim, and others of non-Islamic character such as cairns, dolmens and stelae including phallic gravestones.
 The leaders let themselves be buried at the Aw-Barkhadle site.

 However, the site was a pre-Islamic centre, and the sacred landscape includes a mountain, trees, stones and well associated with deities, most prominently the sky God Waaq.
 Here, everything has been given a meaning and placed in a divine order.
 It connects the pre-Islamic/pre-Christian with the Islamic through myths, legends and ancestor worship.